Olive oil in coffee? New Starbucks line a curiosity in Italy

 Gambero Rosso, an Italian food and wine magazine, called the mixing of olive oil with coffee “a curious combination” but said it was reserving judgment, having not yet sampled the drinks.

-It did praise the staple of Italian kitchens becoming a featured ingredient, not just a condiment.
-It also noted the health benefits of consuming extra virgin olive oil, which many Italians do habitually straight from the bottle.
+It did praise featuring the staple of Italian kitchens as a main ingredient, not just a condiment.
+The magazine also noted the health benefits of consuming extra virgin olive oil, which some Italians do habitually straight from the bottle.

 “Did we need coffee with extra virgin olive oil and syrups?
 Maybe yes, maybe no,” wrote the magazine’s Michela Becchi.
 But the chance to promote Italian excellence is a valuable one, she added.